abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

     - `Amount Requested`: The requested help amount.
     - `Amount Given`: Total funds given so far.
     - `Status`: "Pending", "Partial", "Closed".
+    - `isLoan`: A boolean to indicate if the help is a repayable loan.
     - `Case Details`: Details about the need (reason for support).
     - `Date Created`: Timestamp when the lead was logged.
     - `Admin Added By`: ID of the admin who entered the lead.